 - With some algorithms, having duplicate information in the training data can lead to a phenomenon called multicollinearity.
 In multicollinearity, the presence of two highly correlated variables can cause the calculations for other variables to become much less accurate.

-Some machine learning algorithms in Machine Learning Studio also use feature selection or dimensionality reduction as part of the training process.
+Some machine learning algorithms in Machine Learning Studio (classic) also use feature selection or dimensionality reduction as part of the training process.
 When you use these learners, you can skip the feature selection process and let the algorithm decide the best inputs.

 Use feature selection in an experiment

 Feature selection typically is performed when you are exploring data and developing a new model.
 Keep these tips in mind when you use feature selection:

 - When testing, add feature selection to your experiment to generate scores that inform your decision of which columns to use.

 - Remove feature selection from the experiment when you operationalize a model.

 - Run feature selection periodically to ensure that the data and best features haven't changed.